 Once you’ve done those things and clicked “next,” you’ll be taken to a box that gives you a link to share with the people you’re requesting documents from.
 You can enter the requestee’s email address, too.

 Dropbox can be a lifesaver if your computer dies, but it has more features than just backing up or sharing files.
 Whether you’re happy with the free Dropbox plan or you decide to subscribe to one of its paid tiers — or get a better deal from a competitor — depends on your needs, though.

 Hopefully, this guide helped you understand Dropbox and its features better and taught you how to use them.
 If you’re still looking for the cloud-based backup service that is right for you, check out our best online backup guide.

 to get the latest on new releases and more.

-We’ll do our best to answer your questions and update this guide to help others with the same issues in the future.
+We’ll do our best to answer your questions and update this Dropbox guide to help users with the same issues in the future.
 Thanks for reading.